 In situations involving disputes, parties often resort to the court system to arrive at a resolution.
 However, the process need not always be adversarial.
 Sometimes, the involved parties can reach a mutually acceptable solution through negotiated settlements, eliminating the need for prolonged litigation.
 Such agreements may then be encapsulated in a consent judgment, which essentially mirrors the terms of the agreed settlement and is approved by the court.
 This process helps preserve relationships by reducing conflict and fostering cooperation.

 On a more intimate front, judgments play a vital role in child support cases.
 Following parental separation, it's the court's duty to ensure the financial well-being of the child or children involved.
 In such cases, a judgment outlines the obligations of the non-custodial parent, usually directing them to make regular payments towards child support.
 Compliance with these judgments is not just a legal requirement but a moral obligation, significantly impacting the child's quality of life.
+If the non-custodial parent fails to meet these obligations, the custodial parent may explore options like selling the judgment to a collection agency to ensure the financial support owed to the child.

 In conclusion, understanding "what is a judgment" extends far beyond a mere legal definition.
 It involves delving into diverse judgment types, grasping the process from filing to enforcement, and recognizing the wide-reaching consequences of judgments.
 As we unravel the legal and personal implications of judgments, we gain a clearer picture of this crucial element in our court system.